ehawkins0631/Surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/101227930/180963143-581b5a24-6b3a-4515-97df-ab7320366c1d.png)

 Surfs Up Analysis Summary

-The results show that temperature in June and December are warm, and most importantly, consistantly warm:
+The results show that temperature in June and December are warm, and most importantly, consistantly warm.

 Additional queries that you would perform to gather more weather data for June and December.

 * Gather precipitation data.